emehtata/ruuvi2mqtt/README.md

 ## Home Assistant discovery
 When a Tag is detected for the first time, program sends configuration message to broker and Home Assistant shall create the wanted sensors for its use.

-To initialize the sensors again, remove and setup MQTT broker in Home Assistant and restart Ruuvi2MQTT.
+To initialize the sensors again, remove and setup MQTT broker in Home Assistant or restart Home Assistant.
+Discovery config resets when MQTT integration client connects broker again.

 ## Usage